SAP-samples/btp-build-resilient-apps/11-SetupTMS/README.md

    ![Create TMS](images/tms2.png)

-2. Assign User Roles and Permissions in Cloud Transport Management
+2. Assign User Roles and Permissions in Cloud Transport Management (Optional - in case you used Booster)

     After successful subscription, you need to configure user access to the application.
 You need different role collections for the different Cloud Transport Management roles, and assign roles to the role collections based on the application templates.
 Afterwards, you assign the role collections to users or user groups.